Wednesday 24th March 2021 – 8pm (GMT)

 I chatted with two experienced fertility counsellors, Gerry McCluskey and Angela Pericleous-Smith, all about one of the most common questions I get asked – how do I talk to friends and family about donor conception?

-We’ll explore the differences between privacy and secrecy, the different ways in which we can approach these conversations, language we might use, whilst exploring different scenarios, such as where older siblings / step children might be involved.
-It will recognise that our parents may also hold some grief over the loss of genetics and how we can manage that without it impacting our own feelings.
-And we’ll also talk about some of the unfortunate misconceptions that may be held and how we can handle those inquisitive, sometimes insensitive, but well-meaning comments.
+We explored the differences between privacy and secrecy, the different ways in which we can approach these conversations, language we might use, whilst exploring different scenarios, such as where older siblings / step children might be involved.
+We recognised that our parents may also hold some grief over the loss of genetics and how we can manage that without it impacting our own feelings.
+And we also talked about some of the unfortunate misconceptions that may be held and how we can handle those inquisitive, sometimes insensitive, but well-meaning comments.